 How to Make a Lowcountry Boil

 Aside from having the unique cooking tools (i.e. a very large pot and an outdoor propane burner), a Lowcountry Boil is actually very easy to make.
 The key is the order in which you add the ingredients.
 Potatoes take the longest time to cook, so those go into the pot first.
 After that, the sausage, corn and finally the shrimp get added in different time intervals.
 (The shrimp go in last as they cook in just 1-2 minutes.)
+This is truly a one pot meal.
+No side dishes needed!

 What seasonings are used in a Lowcountry Boil

 At the end of the day, a Lowcountry Boil is the kind of meal where you spread newspaper on a backyard table, call over your friends, pop open a cold beer and enjoy a meal that’s perfect for feeding a crowd.
+No dishes needed.
 That’s exactly what we did here, and we had fun spending time together over delicious food.

 I hope you enjoy this Lowcountry Boil recipe as much as we do!
 And if you make your way to Folly Beach, drop me a line – we love Charleston and Folly Beach so much that we plan on making our vacations there a summer tradition!